Orbytale/BeyondMarkdown/README.md

 ### Firefox

+#### Firefox Add-ons

+1. **Install the Extension**: Visit the [BeyondMarkdown page on the Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/beyondmarkdown/) and click the "Add to Firefox" button.
+2. **Enjoy**: Visit D&D Beyond, navigate to your character notes, and start using markdown!

 #### Manual Installation

 1. **Download the Extension**: Clone this repository or download it as a ZIP file and unpack it.